hypermodularity/hypermodularity.com/README.md

 ![hypermodularity](hyper-modularity-cover1.png)

-+ modular architecture and hypermodularity
++ Modular architecture and hypermodularity
++ Examples of modularity and hypermodularity
 + What is Modular Design
 + Modular Design in Different Forms
 + Types of Modular Design
 + Modular Design in Advertising

-## modular architecture and hypermodularity
+## Modular architecture and hypermodularity

 modular architecture refers to the design of a system that is composed of independent units that can be combined to create a larger and more complex system.
 These independent units are called modules and can be easily replaced or modified without affecting the entire system.